artunggal/ATP-Visualized/README.md

 * Big 3 Visualizations - Pictures that say 1000 words about the dominance of the Big 3 (Federer, Nadal, Djokovic)

 ## Content
-Originally from https://github.com/JeffSackmann/tennis_atp, though some data was previously cleaned partially at https://www.kaggle.com/firasbayram/atp-matches-1968-2018-cleaned
+Data originally from https://github.com/JeffSackmann/tennis_atp, though some data was previously cleaned partially at https://www.kaggle.com/firasbayram/atp-matches-1968-2018-cleaned

 ## Acknowledgements
 Jeff Sackmann